aratare-jp/kirke/README.md

 Triggers can also be attached to the output once transformation is completed.

-Operation is denoted with the `:output` keyword whose value is another map with the following keys:
+Output is denoted with the `:output` keyword whose value is another map with the following keys:

 | Key | Value | Default value | Description |
 | ---- | ---- | ---- | ---- |